AFL finals series: Pre-finals bye

+With the expansion from the final eight system to the final ten system in 2026, the first week of the finals – known as the wildcard round and featuring only the clubs ranked 7th through 10th – will be staged during what was previously the pre-finals bye.
+The top six clubs will continue to have a bye during this week.

 Drawn games

 Until 1991, if a finals match was drawn, it would be replayed in full on the following weekend; consequently, all subsequent finals would also be delayed by one week.

-Extra time

-Due to various logistical issues that arose following the drawn 1990 Qualifying Final, replays in finals matches (with the exception of the grand final) were abolished in 1991 in favour of the provision to play extra time to determine a result.
-In 2016, the provision to replay a drawn Grand Final was also replaced with extra time.
+Due to various logistical issues that arose following the drawn 1990 qualifying final, replays in finals matches (with the exception of the grand final) were abolished in 1991 in favour of the provision to play extra time to determine a result.
+In 2016, the provision to replay a drawn grand final was also replaced with extra time.

 Since 2020, extra time consists of two periods of play, each lasting three minutes plus time on (these periods were five minutes plus time on between 1991 and 2015), with a change of ends between periods.
 These periods are played in full, and the team leading at the end of the second period of extra time wins the match; if the scores are still level when the second period of extra time has expired, additional pairs of periods will be played until a winner is determined.

 From 2016 to 2019, if the scores were level at the end of the second period of extra time, there would have been a third untimed golden point period of extra time, where the siren would not sound until the next team scored; this was never required.

-As of 2021, extra time has been played in a Final on three occasions:
+As of 2024, extra time has been played in a final on three occasions: